Introduction

 Best for: SMS-first outreach for hourly and shift-based roles

-XOR leans into SMS as the primary channel, which works well for hourly populations that respond faster to text than email.
-Re-engagement campaigns are a strong use case for seasonal ramps.
+XOR leans into SMS as the primary channel—which works well for hourly populations that respond faster to text than email.

 Fountain